 BACOLOD CITY AT A GLANCE

 The charming city of smiles, BACOLOD, humbly resolves itself as the capital of Negros Occidental and stretches a metropolitan area covering the other two cities of Talisay and Silay.
-Its locals are a multitude of warm, friendly people who speaks good English, asserting the city to becoming one of the top choices for BPO industry in the Philippines.
+Its locals are a multitude of warm, friendly people who can speak good English, asserting the city to becoming one of the top choices for call centers in the Philippines.

 As a tourist, the beauty of Bacolod is appreciated not by the outward sense of traveling for there is less fascinating landscapes in the area.
-It is rather enjoyed inward – literally munch, lip smack and finger lick on its top delicacies while on a food trip or figuratively take in a great deal of understanding about its rich heritage while hopping on its ancestral homes, old churches and few sites of historic interests.
+It is rather enjoyed inward.
+You either literally munch, lip smack and finger lick its top delicacies while on a food trip or figuratively take in a great deal of understanding about its rich heritage while hopping on its ancestral homes, old churches and few sites of historic interests.

 Bacolod is urbanized but easy to navigate, you take a pedicab (trishaw) or a jeepney for P8 to get around areas within the city; and a bus, taxi or even a jeepney to its adjacent towns.